 Who Can Be a Joint Sponsor?

-A petitioning sponsor must be a family member, but a joint joint doesn’t need to be related.
+A petitioning sponsor must be a family member, but a joint sponsor doesn’t need to be related.
 He or she must:

-- Be a U.S. citizen, lawful permanent resident, or U.S. national who is at least 18 years of age, and
+- Be a U.S. citizen, lawful permanent resident, or U.S. national who is at least 18 years of age;

-- Have income of at least 125% of the poverty level; and
+- Have income of at least 125% of the federal poverty guidelines; and

 - Be domiciled in the United States, or its territories or possessions.